minhajur-rahman/spring-boot-https-kit/README.md

 Keytool
 -------

+If you don't know how to generate a keystore, read this section.

 You have to generates a key pair (a public key and associated private key) to enable HTTPS.
 Before you begin, it might be better for you to read these